 Get Your Binoculars Ready!

-Happy Earth Day!
 Peak spring migration is approaching in certain areas.
-Dr. David Aborn provides news on bird migration throughout the U.S. And Chuck Henrikson shares his latest update from Journey North's home base, the UW–Madison Arboretum.
+Dr. David Aborn provides news on bird migration throughout the U.S. in this week's update.
 What migratory bird species are you observing?
 Remember to report to Journey North!

 Weather Forecasts for Migrating Songbirds